vupatil/stock-data-server/PRODUCTION_DEPLOYMENT.md

 **Solution**:
 1. Check Alpaca API credentials in `.env`
 2. Verify Alpaca account is active
-3. Check server logs for provider initialization errors
+3. Check server logs for "✅ Alpaca provider initialized" message
-4. Test connection: `node test-connection.js`
+4. Test connection: `node verify.js` or `node test-connection.js`
+5. Verify symbol is valid on Alpaca (some symbols may not be available)
+6. Check if using correct base URL (paper vs live trading)

+### Issue: Server crashes on startup with "Unknown column 'requested_at'"

+**Cause**: Database schema is outdated

+**Solution**:
+1. Drop and recreate tables: `node drop-and-setup.js`
+2. Or manually: Drop all tables and run `node setup.js`
+3. This creates tables with the latest schema including `requested_at` column

 ### Issue: 503 persists after retry period